 Sitemaps help Google understand the structure of your website.
 As part of the redesign process, you should build XML and HTML sitemaps.
 Submit these sitemaps to Google once your redesign launches.
 Using keywords in your sitemaps will also increase those pages’ chances to rank well for those keywords.

-4. Watch for URL issues from changing CMSes
+4. Watch for URL issues

 5. Watch traffic after launch so you can move quickly to correct errors